 - The definition of a locust is a type of grasshopper that migrates in huge numbers quickly eating the plants in their path, or a hardwood tree with fragrant white flowers.

 An example of a locust is the plague told about in Exodus 10:1-20 in the New International Version of the Bible.

-Origin: ME < L locusta, prob. akin to lacerta, lizard
+Origin: Middle English from Classical Latin locusta, probably akin to lacerta, lizard

-Origin: .
+Origin: Middle English, from Old French locuste, from Latin locusta.
 Sense 3a, probably from the resemblance of its fruit to a locust.